jgyates/genmon/README.md

     #useselfsignedcert = True

     # (Optional) These parameters are used if useselfsignedcert is False.
 They
-    # specifi the path and name of the key file and certificate file.
+    # specify the path and name of the key file and certificate file.
     #keyfile = /home/pi/genmon/key.pem
     #certfile = /home/pi/genmon/cert.pem